sevdashubham/suveraAssignment/README.md

 ### What we are looking for

 These are the guidelines on what we are looking for in our submissions:
-- Code is human-readable and easy to understand
+- [x] Code is human-readable and easy to understand
-- Code patterns correspond to expected user-facing functionality
+- [x] Code patterns correspond to expected user-facing functionality
-- The accompanying file of markdown answers is well-structured and communicates your thoughts clearly and concisely
+- [x] The accompanying file of markdown answers is well-structured and communicates your thoughts clearly and concisely
-- Any tests that are written make sense according to how a user might behave on the page
+- [x] Any tests that are written make sense according to how a user might behave on the page
-- The styling of code is consistent and technical choices are well-commnunicated
+- [x] The styling of code is consistent and technical choices are well-communicated
-- As a news reader, it is clear how I should can use the page to find news that I am looking for
+- [x] As a news reader, it is clear how I should use the page to find news that I am looking for
-- If technologies used are changed (e.g. using React instead of Vue), a set of instructions on how to run the app are updated in the README.
+- [x] If technologies used are changed (e.g. using React instead of Vue), a set of instructions on how to run the app are updated in the README.
-- Any changes to file structure are also communicated in the README
+- [x] Any changes to file structure are communicated in the README